 Ethics are the foundation of many legal and political systems.
-If you are pursuing a career in medicine, law or business, pair your bachelor's degree with the study of ethics in order to become a better philosophical thinker who can solve ethical problems.
+Pair your bachelor's degree with the study of ethics in order to become a better philosophical thinker who can solve ethical problems.

 - Location: Tempe campus